adambard/learnxinyminutes-docs/hocon.html.markdown

 # Includes allow you to "import" one HOCON document into another.

-# Include statements can appear in place of a field.
-Anywhere that a field
-# could appear, an include statement could appear as well.

-# An include statement consists of the unquoted string "import" followed by
+# An include statement consists of the unquoted string "include" followed by
-# whitespace, and then a resource name, which is one of the following:
+# whitespace and then a resource name, which is one of the following:
 # - a single quoted string which is heuristically interpreted as a URL,
 #   filename, or a Java classpath resource.
 # - url(), file(), or classpath(), with the parentheses surrounding a quoted
 #   string which is either a URL, filename, or classpath resource respectively.
 # - required(), with the parentheses surrounding one of the above.

-# The file specified by the include statement is called the included file, and
-# the document which contains the include statement is called the including
-# file.
-Thus, this document is an including file.

 include "https://example.com/config.conf"
 include "/foo/bar/config.conf"
 include "config.conf"